This article requires the GP Nested Forms perk. Buy Gravity Perks today to get this perk plus 33 other premium Gravity Forms plugins!

-Exporting entries with Gravity Forms is easy, and one of the more common requests we get is how to export Nested Form entries.
-Keeping your form entry data organized and accessible has always been a key part of Nested Forms, and we baked that right into form exports.
-In this tutorial we’ll walk through the different options when exporting your Parent and Child forms.
+One of the most common requests we get is how to export Nested Form entries.
+Keeping your form entry data systematic and accessible has always been a key part of Nested Forms, and we baked that right into our form export feature.
+In this tutorial we’ll walk through the different options available to export Gravity Forms.

 Let’s get started.